scottbedard/oc-stripe-plugin/README.md

 - `data` - A [list of subscription objects](https://stripe.com/docs/api/subscriptions/list?lang=php).
 - `has_more` - A boolean indicating if there are more subscriptions.

+##### `POST: /api/bedard/saas/user/subscriptions`

+Create a subscription for the authenticated user.
+The user must have at least one card on file before creating a subscription.

+_Payload_

+- `plan` - Plan identifier to subscribe the user to.

+_Response_

+- `data` - The newly created [subscription object](https://stripe.com/docs/api/subscriptions/object?lang=php).

 ## License

 [MIT](https://github.com/scottbedard/oc-saas-plugin/blob/master/LICENSE)